 It matters now if you need your Aussie to follow you or not.
 Dogs have no sense of personal space.
 They don’t care if you want to be alone.
 If your Australian Shepherd loves you, it will be close to you at all times.

 Aussies are known as Velcro dogs.
 If the name does not explain enough, it’s a dog that will never leave your side.
-If you happen to be their favorite human, get ready for having a furry stalker.
+If you happen to be their favorite human, get ready to have a furry stalker.

 2. After meal cuddling